ShadowWhisperer/BlockLists/README.md

     Dating           Dating Sites
     Dynamic          Dynamic DNS:  DNS --> IP
     Free             Free/Cheap Hosting & Blogs
-    Junk             Survey, Customer Junk, Personally Untrusted Antivirus, ISPs, Non USA Sites, etc
+    Junk             Survey, Junk, Personally Untrusted Antivirus, ISPs (Spam/Botnets), Non USA Sites, etc
     Malware          Malicious Sites, PUPs, Malware, Brower Hijackers, Phishing Sites
     Marketing        Web Marketing / Ebay Listing Tools
     Marketing-Email  Email Based Marketing
-    Microsoft        Apps, Bing, Tiles, Unknown
+    Microsoft        Apps, Bing, Bloat, Tiles, Unknown
-    Pirate           Torrent / Magnet Sites, Trackers, Warez
+    Pirate           Torrent / Magnet Sites, Torrent Trackers, Warez
     Remote           Domains used to remotely control your stuff
-    Scam             Fake / Misleading Sites - Not directly malware
+    Scam             Fake / Misleading Sites - Not malware
-    Suspicious       Found while searching other domains.
-Contains mixture of uncertain domains
+    Suspicious       Contains mixture of uncertain domains (Ads, Trackers, Malware)
     Top_Level        Top Level Domains: Will block most non-traditional domains
     Tracking         Analytics, Diagnostics, Location, Metrics, Puplic IP
-    Tunnels          VPNs & Proxies  *** NOT ALL ARE CHECKED ***
+    Tunnels          VPNs & Proxies
     Typo             Typosquatting / Misspelling of websites.
 Custom script + domaincheckplugin.com/typo
-    Unknown          Site that have appeared in my logs
+    Unknown          Similar to _Suspicious_, but these have appeared in my network logs (Not while hunting)

-    Filter           Used by my parse script to show me what is not blocked Whitelist        Reasons for some allowed domains
+    Filter           Used by my parse script to show me what has not been blocked Whitelist        Reasons for some allowed domains

 Most of these domains are sorted by type.
-Some domains that are used as ad servers are also used for tracking.
-And the other way around.
+Some domains that are used as ad servers are also used for tracking, and vice versa.

 I try to keep dead / parked domains / sinkholed domains out of these lists.
 I remove _www<span></span>._ _mobile._ _m._

 These lists are all verified by me.
 Either by going to the domain or by using automated tools that I have written.
 These domains are a mix of domains I have found, and other users have compiled.

 _Free_, _Junk_, _Marketing*_, _Suspicious_, and _Unknown_ may/will break some websites.